bilal-abraham/ti-calc/README.md

 # ti-calc

 #### Programs for my TI 84 Plus CE

-not actually written in C, just the closest file type to .8px code
+not actually written in brainfuck, just the closest thing to this god awful language